mjosaarinen/pqps/README.md

 ### Note on the serial interface

-We will be dealing with two serial interfaces simultaneously; on my system the they appear as `/dev/ttyACM0` and  `/dev/ttyACM1`; in order to find their unique identifier paths, list: `ls /dev/serial/by-id`.
+We will be dealing with two serial interfaces simultaneously; on my system they appear as `/dev/ttyACM0` and  `/dev/ttyACM1`.
+In order to find their unique identifier paths, you can list and access them by their unique identifiers: `ls /dev/serial/by-id`.

 The PowerShield line feed dicipline is little strange.
-For direct access I use picocom (`sudo install picocom`) like this (as noted, the path can be different for you):
+For direct access I use picocom (`sudo install picocom`) like this (as noted, the path is little different for you due to the unique identifier):

 ```
 picocom --echo --imap lfcrlf --omap crlf /dev/serial/by-id/usb-STMicroelectronics_PowerShield__Virtual_ComPort_in_FS_Mode__FFFFFFFEFFFF-if00